Skip to main content Skip to footer

 Examples of Retail Media in Action

-Mastercard's Priceless Australian Open: In partnership with adm's Connected Retail network, Mastercard launches an omni-channel campaign in travel retail to incentivise customers to tap their Mastercard over competitors.
+Mastercard's Priceless Australian Open: In partnership with adm Indicia's Connected Retail network, Mastercard launched an omnichannel campaign in travel retail to incentivise customers to tap their Mastercard over competitors.
 They offered gift with purchases through a personalised digital flow, which increased uptake and subsequent market share.

-Tesco's Self-Scanner Prompts: The supermarket launched campaigns for Moretti & Inches with their RMN on handheld self-scanners.
-A high-footfall tool, where consumers are also highly engaged with the media (through managing their basket), the full-screen and above-basket prompts enabled Tesco to meet shoppers at direct moments of decision influencer previously inaccessible.
+Tesco's Self-Scanner Prompts: The supermarket launched campaigns for Moretti & Inches with their digital creative on handheld self-scanners.
+A high-footfall tool, where consumers are also highly engaged with the media (through managing their basket), the full-screen and above-basket prompts enabled Tesco to meet shoppers at direct moments of decision influence, that were previously inaccessible

-Walkers of Scotland use a digital screen to take shoppers on an interactive journey of their brand, in order to taste a free sample.
-Not only gamifying the tasting process, they deliver brand storytelling, and connect the funnel beyond the store with an email sign-up.
+Walkers of Scotland used a digital screen to take shoppers on an interactive journey of their brand, in order to taste a free sample.
+Not only gamifying the tasting process, they delivered brand storytelling, and connected the funnel beyond the store with an email sign-up.

 What Are The Benefits And Opportunities Of Retail Media?